berkeley-scf/berkeley-scf.github.io/software/vscode.md

 cluster.
 In either case VS Code will access files (including your home directory) on the SCF.

+## Using the remote SSH extension to connect to an SCF machine

 To connect to the SCF using VS Code,  you'll need to have installed the 'Remote Development' extension pack on your local VS Code.
 Then to connect to the SCF, click on the blue icon labelled `\>\<` in the lower left corner and choose "Host", providing one of the [SCF login nodes](../servers/login-servers.md).

+## Accessing cluster nodes via VS Code

 If you want to access the cluster nodes (including GPUs available on some cluster nodes), you'll need to do one of the following.